Complex Trauma Treatment

-At Blair Wellness Group, we offer comprehensive trauma therapy that focuses on treating the cause and not just the symptoms.
-If you’re looking for a dedicated, experienced, and compassionate therapist who can help you face whatever it is you’re going through, please contact us to make an appointment.
+At Blair Wellness Group, we offer comprehensive trauma treatment that focuses on treating the cause and not just the symptoms.
+If you’re looking for a dedicated, experienced, and compassionate psychologist who can help you face whatever it is you’re going through, please contact us to make an appointment.

 Causes of Complex Trauma

 Complex trauma, also known as complex post-traumatic stress disorder, results from repeated incidents of trauma generally within the context of an interpersonal relationship.
 It usually occurs at times when someone is most vulnerable, either physically or psychologically, and is often associated with abuse or neglect from a parent, caregiver, or protector.
 Some specific examples include: